dtonhofer/prolog_notes/swipl_notes/about_dcgs/example_abba/README.md

 # Example: Count occurrences of 'ab' and 'ba' in a string

-DCGs are actually too powerful for this example, but the string can be recognized by a regular expression, i.e. a (nondeterministic) finite state machine.
+DCGs are actually too powerful for this example, as the string can be recognized by a regular expression (regex), i.e. a  (nondeterministic) finite state machine.

-But this will allow us to compare it to a regex approach.
+On the other hand, this allow us to compare the DCG approach and the Regex approach.

-Write in in Perl first.
+Write this in Perl first.
 The problem is extracting the counts of `ab` and `ba`.
 It's done in a loop, with the same regular expression applied repeatedly to the ever-smaller tail of the input string:

 [fsm_perl.pl](fsm_perl.pl)